Pole dynamics and an integral of motion for multiple SLE(0): Concluding Remarks

 \section{Concluding Remarks}

-The approach of this paper was informed by our work in the forthcoming \cite{AKM}, in which we make a detailed study of the multiple SLE$(\kappa)$ process in the framework of the conformal field theory of \cite{KM13}.
-In \cite{AKM} the idea is to use the Gaussian free field (modified with appropriate Dirichlet boundary conditions) and the calculus induced on Gaussian random fields by \textbf{Wick's formula} and the so-called \textbf{operator product expansion} to represent algebras of correlation functions.
-These correlation functions describe statistics of the multiple SLE$(\kappa)$ curves and one of the main results of \cite{AKM} is that they are martingale observables under the random Loewner evolution that generates the curves.
-As mentioned earlier, the integral of motion in Theorem \ref{primitive} is nothing more than the $\kappa \to 0$ limit of the \textbf{bosonic observable}, i.e. the free field itself (with appropriate boundary conditions) evaluated at an interior point $z$.
-It is through this approach that we found it.
-We point out that the idea of studying integrals of motion for deterministic systems via limits of field theories goes back to at least Feynman \cite{POLY2019}, who used it to study properties of the Calogero-Moser system.
+The approach of this paper was motivated by our work in the forthcoming \cite{AKM}, in which we make a detailed study of the multiple SLE$(\kappa)$ process in the framework of the conformal field theory of \cite{KM13}.
+In \cite{AKM} the idea is to represent multi-point correlation functions as expected values of the Gaussian free field (GFF) and other (formal) random fields derived from the GFF by various operations, most notably \textbf{Wick products} and the so-called \textbf{operator product expansion}.
+An important part of the approach in \cite{AKM, KM13, KM} is that these random fields (even though they are only formally defined in a pointwise manner) come equipped with a rule for how they transform under change of coordinate charts.
+The transformation rule for each random field is inherited by its correlation function.
+This is the reason that we emphasize our solutions $Z_{\alpha}$ of \eqref{eq: Z} are differential forms and the $U_{\alpha}$ of \eqref{eq: U} are pre-pre-Schwarzians.

+One of the main results of \cite{AKM} is that these correlation functions are martingale observables under the random Loewner evolution that generates the curves.
+The integral of motion in Theorem \ref{primitive} is a heuristic $\kappa \to 0$ limit of a \textbf{screened bosonic observable}.
+Briefly, this observable is created by inserting charges into the GFF at specific locations, taking an expectation to obtain a multi-point correlation function, and then integrating out some of the variables from this correlation function.
+We refer to this operation as the \textbf{method of screening}.
+In the CFT literature it usually goes by the name of the \textbf{Coulomb gas integrals} or \textbf{Dotsenko-Fateev integrals}, while in the SLE literature it was introduced by Dub\'{e}dat \cite{Dubedat06} under the name \textbf{Euler integrals}.
+In the language of CFT this method introduces auxiliary ``screening charges'' into the Coulomb gas.
+In the framework of \cite{AKM} this is accomplished by introducing the following charge distribution on the Riemann sphere:

+Here $x_1, \ldots, x_{2n}$ are real and distinct, and $\zeta_1, \ldots, \zeta_n \in \C$ are distinct.
+At this point the $\zeta_i$ are arbitrary, although it is convenient to assume that they always appear in complex conjugate pairs.
+The special charge of $2b$ at infinity maintains the correct M\"{o}bius invariance of the system, which is a consequence of a version of the Gauss-Bonnet theorem (see \cite[Corollary 6.3]{KM:Riemann} for further explanation).
+Conformal field theory then associates a correlation function to this charge distribution: